sahiliamsso/docs/source/operation/intro.md

  - Proxy Capabilities: using OpenLDAP Gold, which is a commercial distribution from Symas, data can be organized into different replicated topologies, and the proxy can be used to route operations.
-This strategy can increase the write performance of the ldap service.
+This strategy can increase the write performance of the LDAP service.

 ## Shibboleth IDP version 3